Screenshot 2025-12-04 at 1.22.28 PM

 He enjoyed hunting, fishing, swap meets, classic cars, and car shows with his son.
 He was a loyal Cardinals and Chiefs fan.
 Allen had tremendous respect for his country and especially all branches of the military.
 He was a true patriot.

 Allen was a lover of dogs, especially for his little Daisy and the many hunting dogs that are gone.
 He was a gentle soul and never had a bad word to say about anyone.
 He was definitely one of God’s greatest creations and will be missed by all who were lucky enough to know him.
 Especially by his wife and son who knew him best.
-Jeremy says his Dad was the bestest friend he ever had.
+Jeremy says his Dad was the best friend he ever had.

 Allen was a member of the St. Anthony of Padua Church in High Ridge, MO.

-He was employed for 30 years in the refueling of planes at Westover AFB in Chicopee, Massachusetts; returning in 2008.
+He was employed for 30 years in the refueling of planes at Westover AFB in Chicopee, Massachusetts; retiring in 2008.
 He lived in Massachusetts until 2010 when he and his wife moved back to St. Louis to spend time with his large family.

 Allen will be buried in the U.S. Military Cemetery in Agawam, Massachusetts.
 There will be no funeral in St. Louis.